How to Tell If Your Dog is Healthy

 These tests can help veterinarians determine the cause of symptoms and prescribe the appropriate treatment.
 For example, if a dog is vomiting, a CBC could reveal that the dog has an infection or liver disease.
 A urinalysis might show that the dog has kidney disease.

 Lab tests are also important for monitoring the progress of treatment.
-If a dog is being treated for diabetes, regular blood sugar measurements will help ensure that the therapy is effective.
+If a dog is being treated for diabetes, regular blood sugar measurements will help ensure the therapy is effective.

 Blood Test